matthewstokeley/js-local-store/README.md

 `localStorage` provides a `key value` store in-browser, but functions differently than either `no-sql` or `sql` databases.
 For one, `localStorage` only accepts a `string` for a value.
 However, with the help of the `JSON.stringify` method,  a simple `CRUD` API can be implemented which makes working with `localStorage` easier.
 There are already several great libraries that do this, however I thought I'd roll my own, as it were - in order to be a better developer.

 #### AsynchronousStore.js
-`AsyncStore` shares a hypothetical `interface` with `Store.js` in order to provide the same set of methods, except for working with `ajax` applications.
+`AsyncStore` shares a hypothetical `interface` with `Store.js` in order to provide the same set of methods.
+This allows the user to switch between a relational or no-sql databases and localStorage "on the fly".

 #### Manager.js
-The `CollectionManager` class is meant to provide a high-level programmatic API for working with `Store.js`.
+The `CollectionManager` class is meant to provide a high-level programmatc API for working with `Store.js`.
 There are some naming and redundancy issues in this current version.

 #### Example Implementation